sirisian/ecmascript-types/typeprogramming.md

 if (m) { /* m.K and m.V are the bound type objects */ }
 ```

 `Reflect.matchType(pattern, subject)` performs one-sided structural unification and returns bindings or `null`; `infer S extends string`-style constraints are an `isAssignable` check on the binding afterwards.
-It is proposed as optional (the catalog needed it exactly zero times), and its existence is mostly an argument-closer: nothing `infer` does is out of reach.
+It was proposed as optional on the measurement that the catalog needed it exactly zero times.
+That measurement has changed: [decorators](decorators.md) dispatch on the structure of a type they are handed, which is what emitting a schema, a validator, or documentation from a declaration consists of, and `when extends T:` in [pattern matching](patternmatching.md) is the syntactic form of this operation - standing to it as `is` stands to a membership test, and consuming this unification rather than defining a second.
+It remains the reflective spelling and the escape hatch for what the syntax does not reach, and it still closes the abstract-`infer` question: nothing `infer` does is out of reach.

 **Deferral.** Inside a generic declaration, `T extends U ?
 X : Y` and `partial(T)` are in the same boat: unevaluable until `T` binds.
 TypeScript carries the deferred conditional and can occasionally reason about it (its constraint is `X | Y`; identical deferred conditionals match).
 The builder model carries the deferred *application* `partial(T)`, interned so identical applications match (§3.4), with declared result knowledge limited to `: type` — effectively "some type."
 The practical difference shows up only when checking generic bodies before specialization, taken up in §5.2–5.3; under this proposal's full-specialization semantics every use eventually reaches a concrete `T`, where the difference vanishes.